Internet Dictionary Project

 lets you enter an English word and get the Basic English translation.

-- For developers, the file structure is simple text !!! : a word, [tab], and a sense.
+For developers, the file structure is simple text !!! : a word, [tab], and a basic translation.

 An online translation from standard English to Basic English is one of the most important projects of the Institute.
 With easy conversion of normal writing into Basic, significant amounts of material can be created for Basic users -- news, public documents, websites, zines and literature.

 The current state : -- Complete 1 .
 The entire Basic English spell checking vocabulary is included -- you will be able to

 see if any word is Basic English.
 Note: the Basic 850 words with derivatives, conjugations, international words and compounds exceed 5,590 words and derivative spellings.

 2 .
 The most common words in British and America English have been added.

 3 .
 All of the Level 20 (pocket dictionary) words of SCOWL are included: Spell Checking Oriented Word Lists.

 4 .
 "The Basic Dictionary" by C.K.
 Ogden.

 5 .
 About a third of the letters are complete at a desktop, paperback dictionary level -- from the 20,000 word "The General Basic English Dictionary" prepared by Ogden and the Orthological Institute.